-This page provides you with Lead Pastor resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Lead pastor resume.
+This page provides you with Lead Pastor resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Lead Pastor resume.

 If you want this role, you need to give 100% and get the best Lead Pastor resume ever.